AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-cannot-select-text-in-lists.md

 ---
-title: "Proofs: Cannot select text in lists or bullet points"
+title: 'Proofs: Cannot select text in lists or bullet points'
-description: "When a user is viewing a proof in the proofing viewer and attempts to select text that is in a list or a bullet point, the text selection tool is ineffective, and the text cannot be selected."
+description: When a user is viewing a proof in the proofing viewer and attempts to select text that is in a list or a bullet point, the text selection tool is ineffective, and the text cannot be selected.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 04eb6c5b-76f9-4911-ad2c-dd125cfd46f1
 ---
 # Proofs: Cannot select text in lists or bullet points

 <!--WF and WFP TOCs-->